 Or is it my belly hanging out there that has given them a push

-I know I was looking for something; I guess I’ll just look around
+Now I know I was looking for something; I guess I’ll just look around

 I believe that I was headed out for somewhere

-Must find my jacket; nothing else fit to wear
+But must find my jacket; nothing else fit to wear

 I certainly have my hands full, as anyone can see